ShivankYadav/ReadingListReact/README.md

 # About
 This is a reading list react app.
-Showcases context passing within component tree using react Context API for Class components as well as using react hooks for stateless functional componets.
-Using Reducer concept to encapsulate the state modifying functionalities and finally storing state in localStorage to save the booklist.
+Showcases context passing within component tree using **React Context API** for Class components as well as using **React Hooks** for stateless functional componets.
+Using **Reducer** concept to encapsulate the state modifying functionalities and finally **storing state in localStorage** to save the booklist.

 I followed this amazing [tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9hNokByJilPg5g9m2APUePI).